JustinPatenaude/balticathletics/clearance.md

 title: Clearance
 permalink: "/clearance/"
 products:
-- title: Referee Pinnie SKP67A
-  image: "/SKP67_-_Referee_Pinnie.jpg"
-  price: 4
-  description: |-
-    - This water resistant nylon pinnie has elastic stretch webbing on one side and velcro on the other.
-    - 10 available
 - title: Accufli Floorball Sticks - 80cm, 90cm, 100cm
   image: "/A90 LH Black.jpg"
   price: 25